-- 75% of all civilian deaths and injuries in the period were recorded in 2014
+- 75% of all civilian deaths and injuries recorded by AOAV in the past decade occurred in 2014

-- In 2014, Only Iraq and Syria saw more civilian casualties as a result of explosive weapons
+- In 2014, only Iraq and Syria as state/territory saw more civilian casualties as a result of explosive weapons

-Prior to 2014, Gaza had seen recent high levels of explosive violence.
-The first AOAV Explosive Violence Monitor recorded 304 civilian casualties over the course of 2011, making Gaza the world’s tenth worst-affected country by explosives that year.
+Prior to 2014, Gaza had witnessed fluctuating explosive harm.
+The first AOAV Explosive Violence Monitor recorded 304 civilian casualties over the course of 2011, making Gaza the world’s tenth worst-affected state/territory by explosives that year.
 In 2012, the situation deteriorated, and civilian deaths and injuries more than doubled from the previous year.
-Having recorded 154 incidents of explosive violence, resulting in 641 civilian casualties, the 2012 Monitor ranked Gaza as the seventh worst-affected country by explosive violence.
+Having recorded 154 incidents of explosive violence, resulting in 641 civilian casualties, the 2012 Monitor ranked Gaza as the seventh worst-affected state/territory by explosive violence.
 Somewhat surprisingly, 2013 then saw a sharp decline in explosive harm in Gaza.
 Whilst not disappearing completely, the nine incidents of explosive violence recorded by AOAV over the course of that year, reflected a stark improvement for the safety of civilians in Gaza.
 This improvement was, however, extremely short lived.

 The reason behind this huge rise in civilian harm was the initiation of Operation Protective Edge by the Israel Defense Forces (IDF) on 7 July 2014.
 The operation had the stated aim of putting an end to rocket fire from Gaza into Israel and followed months of escalating tensions in the region.
 It lasted until 26 August and wreaked havoc on Gaza’s civilian population, despite its narrow timeframe.
 The extreme concentration of violence in this month-and-a-half was reflected in AOAV’s data, with 98% of all civilian deaths and injuries recorded in Gaza that year occurring in July.
 Furthermore, more than half (52%) of all civilian casualties recorded globally by AOAV in July 2014 occurred in Gaza.